 Insurance as a Risk Management

 The most common tool used in risk management is insurance.
-Today’s Lifestyle and elaborate financial world is making us more prone to risks that were not even assumed to exist in the olden days.
+Today’s Lifestyle and elaborate financial world are making us more prone to risks that were not even assumed to exist in the olden days.
 The non-life(general) segment of the insurance sector offers a plethora of options to choose from to insure a person or his needs from head-to-toe.
-However one must have an eye to recognize the risks he faces that can be insured element of financial planning.
+However one must have an eye to recognize the risks he faces that can be an insured element of financial planning.
 However, more so as a risk-management tool rather than an investment.